 In 1993, the United Nations General Assembly declared May 3 as World Press Freedom Day.
 This day was set aside to remind governments of their duty to respect the universal right of freedom of expression.
 Not only was this meant to emphasize what was happening to journalists being taken hostage, it also was for the benefit of even small town reporters.

 In smaller cities, reporters can be censored just as much as reporters taken hostage.
 Columnists stating their opinion can be widely snubbed by those who disagree with the statement and facts behind it.
 Reputation is everything and a reporter that exposes something corrupt within a small community isn’t always appreciated.

 Burning bridges within a small town – and losing a source due to their personal opinion of an issue – can hinder a reporter from giving an entire story properly.
 Disagreements between media and locals become a larger issue than the norm, due to the fact that in many towns a relationship between a journalist and a contact also involves other journalists, as well as other contacts.
 New reporters to a small town have to face the challenging aspect of taking time to form relationships with even the most typical sources.

-On top of having to consistently consider people more so than bigger city reporters, small town reporters also have to be more so versatile in terms of their skills in writing, editing, and covering all types of stories – as well as being their own editor.
+On top of having to consistently consider people more so than bigger city reporters, small town reporters also have to be more so versatile in terms of their skills in writing, editing,write my essay for me, and covering all types of stories – as well as being their own editor.
 They need to have more drive in using their independence and standing up for each story they write, while at the same time being driven to investigate certain major leads that would really provoke strong feelings from readers.
 While fan mail may pour in to these journalists, they get double the hate mail, and therefore have to develop a thicker skin.